Tritia ovoidea

 Tritia ovoidea is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the Nassa mud snails or dog whelks.

 Description

 The length of the shell varies between 7 mm and 15 mm.

+(Original description in French) The shell is of the same size as Tritia semistriata but has a much more inflated, almost exactly ovoid outline.
+The spire is short, with rounded whorls separated by a well-marked sutural line.
+The body whorl is very developed, especially in diameter.
+The aperture is not very high, well-rounded, and the columella is short.
+The callus is very thick.

 Distribution

 This marine species occurs off Northwest Spain; in the Alboran Sea and in the Western Mediterranean Sea.